DrakirL/DrakirL.github.io/p10/class/rogue.md

 You have Climb Speed equal to your Speed.

 ### Level 1: Swift Fingers/Multitasking?
-You now gain 4 actions each Round rather than 3.
+You now have 4 actions to use each Round rather than 3.

 ### Level 3: Supreme Sneak?
 When you would make a Finesse Check or Stealth Check on your turn, you may use 1 additional Action to gain advantage on that Check.